slot gacor deposit 10 ribu

 Here are the three specific things that plague the Whatsapp:

-“Please switch off your phones tonight as there will be *Miscellaneous* rays passing above the earth that can harm your phone” sort of rumours are certainly harming the authenticity value of content on Internet and not the phone.
-It is also something that should not at all be encouraged, but thanks to the over caring nature of our parents that flourishes these faking news pieces as an important one!
+“Please switch off your phones tonight as there will be *Miscellaneous* rays passing above the earth that can harm your phone” sort of rumours are certainly harming the authenticity value of content on the Internet and not the phone.
+It is also something that should not at all be encouraged, but thanks to the over-caring nature of our parents that flourishes these faking news pieces as an important one!

 While talking about this forwarded news, how can we forget the family groups where each one sends minimum 25 good morning messages every day and also notifies about Sharmaji’s son’s achievement which keeps on being appreciated over the group by each family member.
 We are talking about this time consumption that one can productively delegate to other activities unless playing Candy Crush!

 Festivals and Special Occasions are the days when intense inward traffic of messages is received, and this has turned into a social norm to respond to the slurry of undesired messages.
 Not responding to such slam messages leads to social awkwardness, when the seniors physically meet up with the same group of people.

 Facebook is comparatively safe in terms of content consumption because they filter the uploaded content according to the viewer’s discretion as soon as a user posts it.
 But WhatsApp, thanks to the end-to-end encryption that ultimately narrates that one is free to send whatever he/she wishes to.
 Even if it is a disturbing beheading video, violence provoking religious text or even filthy accident images that no one wants to see at any time of the day.
 And so many of the daily exchanges that seniors indulge into, are the unfiltered ones.